 “Charming traditional retreat in 16th-century Emperor's residence, set beneath the walls of Prague Castle”

 Arranged over four floors, many of the rooms offer exhilarating views over the "City of a Hundred Spires" and Baroque Garden.
+Guests are loaned a free iPad and smartphone to help orientate and explore.
 Together with superb cuisine and fantastic service, it all adds up to a relaxing retreat that you won't want to leave.

 - Unbeatable location in Prague's historic centre, with views over the picturesque Mala Strana district